© 1988 Pi Arthur Stuart

 What major construction projects have you been involved with?

-Installation of 125 portable building, 3 elementary school MP rooms, room addition for telephone switch, installation of a vacuum system, modernization of hospital surgery, and installation of science labs.
+Installation of one-hundred-twenty-five portable building, three elementary school constructions Multi-Purpose rooms, a room addition for telephone switch system, installation of a vacuum system, modernization of hospital surgery, and installation of science labs.

 What specifications have you written?

 Telephone system for hospital, propane tank installation for emergency service at a medical facility, and equipment overhaul.
-I have reviewed and commented on over 75% of the specification developed in the facilities department.
+I have reviewed and commented on over seventy-five percent of the specifications developed for the facilities department.

-What was the most difficult task you performed in the last 12 months?
+What was the most difficult task you performed in the last twelve months?

-From May through Jul 1991 I managed over 150 projects, while performing most of the duties of the department director and energy utility engineer, and all of the duties of the maintenance supervisor and asbestos designated person.
+From May through July 1991, I managed over one-hundred-fifty projects, while performing most of the duties of the department director and energy utility engineer, and all of the duties of the maintenance supervisor and asbestos designated person.
 I must admit I enjoyed it.

 Have you negotiated/coordinated a construction, renovation, or service contract?